What's The Best Homeschool Planner for Working Moms? text overlay on image of desk

 Why Use a Homeschool Planner

-There are a number of reasons why I recommend a homeschool planner, but the most important is to help you stay organized.
 When you’re simply homeschooling, that’s one thing.
-However, when you’re managing a full working homeschool moms schedule, you’ve just added the potential to be extra stressed and overwhelmed.
+However, when you’re managing a full working homeschool mom’s schedule, you’ve just added the potential to be extra stressed and overwhelmed.
 Planners were put in place for that very reason… to minimize being unorganized.

 I can’t tell you how many times my planner has helped me stay consistent with lesson plans.
 It’s easy to get off track, and maybe even a little lazy, but when you take the time to plan out your days, weeks, and months ahead, it becomes easier to follow through.

-Last but not least, homeschool planners help you (and your children) be productive and meet your homeschooling goals.
 This goes hand in hand with being consistent but takes it a step further.
 If you get into the habit of writing out your children’s lesson plans, things needed to make it happen, and so on, you’ll find yourself getting it all done.

 Digital or Paper Planner?

-Before the surge in our technologically advanced society, there wasn’t even such a thing as a digital planner beyond the calendar that came on cell phones.
-However, these days you are able to purchase digital planners that are compatible with most tablets and cell phones.
-You can get a number of things added to it to make it fit to your unique needs and reuse the same templates over and over.
+Yet you can purchase digital planners that are compatible with most tablets and cell phones.
+You can customize almost every aspect of your digital planner to make it fit your unique needs and reuse the same templates over and over.

-Paper planners are perfect for people who like to write things down on something tangible.
-I just so happen to be a paper planner user and I love having something physical to refer to.
-It’s also nice to have something to physically decorate, doodle on, and carry around.
-However, I’m likely older than you (hello, 50!) so I could be a bit old-school.
+I just so happen to be a paper planner user, and I love having something physical to refer to.
+Having something to decorate, doodle on, and carry around physically is also nice.
+However, I’m likely older than you (I’m in my mid-fifties) so I could be a bit old-school.

-As for which option is best for you, you’ll have to decide which you prefer.
 Some moms are techie people, so it works best if they can get a digital planner.
-Other moms are pen and paper people, so having a paper planner would best suit their needs.
+Other moms are pen-and-paper people, so having a paper planner would best suit their needs.

 What to Look for in a Homeschool Planner When You Work from Home

-My work planner which has a master calendar that includes dates for both.
+My work planner has a master calendar that includes dates for both.
 It also has all of our family and household dates.

 A layout you love.